-B. Measurement Focus
+B. Measurement Focus, Basis of Accounting and Basis of Presentation

 The accounts of the District are organized and operated on the basis of funds and account groups.
 A fund is an independent fiscal accounting entity with a self-balancing set of accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The minimum number of funds is maintained consistent with legal and managerial requirements.
 The Account Groups are reporting devices to account for certain assets and liabilities of the governmental funds not recorded directly in other funds.